 - Mezhirich: It consists of walls of mammoth jaws and long bones, capped with skulls.
 And roofed with tree branches, overlaid by tusks.

-- Pit Houses: Pit houses were shallow depressions in the ground, surrounded by mammoth bones and tusks.
+Pit houses were shallow depressions in the ground, sometimes also surrounded by mammoth bones and tusks.
+They were dug into the ground providing insulation and protection, both from the animals and weather conditions.

 Mesolithic Dwellings